 Based on the proximity of local amenities like grocery stores, restaurants, coffee shops, parks, shops, etc., Portland has received a higher than average score for its local amenities.
 If you’re planning on relocating and making this area your permanent home, it’s nice to know that there is an ample amount of amenities and things to do within walking distance or a short drive.
 Some of the interesting things to do and attractions include: Portland Japanese Garden, Portland Walking Tours, and International Rose Test Garden.

 A healthy real estate market serves as a key economic indicator.
 It could signify overall local economic strength, stability and reflects consumer confidence in the area.
 Based on multiple factors including: median home and rental prices, appreciation rates and home affordability, Portland has received high marks in the housing category.
 Based on these calculations, the apartment rental and real estate market appears to be very healthy.

-Assuming that Portland meets all of your requirements, the next most important item to examine is the affordability of real estate in Portland.
+Assuming that Portland meets all of your requirements like low crime rates, good schools and great local amenities, the next most important item to examine is the affordability of real estate in Portland.
 Everything else becomes a lot less important if it turns out that home prices in Portland are simply unattainable.
-Median real estate prices in Portland come in at $319,400, which is 29.2% higher than the Oregon average.
-The home price to income ratio compares the median home prices to the median household income.
-In Portland, the home price to income ratio is 5.5, which is 19.6% higher than the Oregon average.
+The median home price for Portland homes is $319,400, which is 29.2% higher than the Oregon average.
+If we take a closer look at the affordability of homes in Portland, we’ll see that the home price to income ratio is 5.5, which is 19.6% higher than the Oregon average.